al1sant0s/Hypothesis-Tests/README.md

 To perform a test, call one of the 4 classes mentioned before and pass the arguments needed for them.
 The parameters you need to pass to them are listed bellow:

    * `HypoTstudTest(self, x, y = None, mu_0 = 0, sig = 0.05, alternative = "bilateral", var_equal = False)`
       * x: the first sample for the test.
 It can be a list of a numpy array.
       * y (optional): The second sample for the test.
 It can be a list of a numpy array.
       * mu_0: this represents the value under null hypothesis.
 For one sample tests this is the true mean.
 For two samples tests this is the difference between the means.
-     * sig: the significance level.
+      * sig: the significance level used for this test.
       * alternative: determines the direction of the test.
 The values available are the following: "left", "right", "bilateral".
-     * var_equal (only used for two samples tests): indicates if the two samples are taken from two populations with the same variance.
+      * var_equal (only used for two samples tests): indicates whether the two samples are taken from two populations with the same variance.

+   * `HypoVarTest(self, x, y = None, sigma_sqr0 = 1, sig = 0.05, alternative = "bilateral")`
+      * x: the first sample for the test.
+It can be a list of a numpy array.
+      * y (optional): The second sample for the test.
+It can be a list of a numpy array.
+      * sigma_sqr0: this represents the value under null hypothesis.
+For one sample tests this is the true variance.
+For two samples tests this is the ratio between the variances.
+      * sig: the significance level used for this test.
+      * alternative: determines the direction of the test.
+The values available are the following: "left", "right", "bilateral".

+   * `HypoPropTest(self, P, n, pi0, sig = 0.05, alternative = "bilateral")`
+      * P: the sample proportion.
+      * n: the size of the sample which the P proportion was taken from.
+      * pi0: this represents the value under null hypothesis.
+The true value of the proportion in the population.
+      * sig: the significance level used for this test.
+      * alternative: determines the direction of the test.
+The values available are the following: "left", "right", "bilateral".

+   * `HypoProp02Test(self, p1, p2, n1, n2, pi0 = 0, sig = 0.05, alternative = "bilateral")`
+      * p1: the sample 01 proportion.
+      * p2: the sample 02 proportion.
+      * n1: the size of the sample 01 which the p1 proportion was taken from.
+      * n2: the size of the sample 02 which the p1 proportion was taken from.
+      * pi0: this represents the value under null hypothesis.
+The value of the difference between the two proportions in the populations.
+      * sig: the significance level used for this test.
+      * alternative: determines the direction of the test.
+The values available are the following: "left", "right", "bilateral".

 An object of `Hypotest` class will be returned.
 This object will have many attributes and methods.
 Bellow are listed **only** the most important attributes and methods that might be useful: